 I like to change up the work environment and make it more fun and conducive for learning.
 We have been known to go over homework while sitting on the floor or laying down.
 A large part of being able to have this learning environment is trusting and knowing your students along with setting clear boundaries.

 My students are always excited for a chance to use this app during the day.
 They get a chance to move and be a little silly.
-This brings and fun and youthfulness into our work while we still take it seriously.
-This really helps kinesthetic learners in your classroom and really all younger age students!
+This brings fun and youthfulness into our work while we still take it seriously.
+This really helps kinesthetic learners in your classroom and, really, all younger age students!

 There are many different ways this app can be used in classrooms.
-Other ideas include voting for which read aloud next, what indoor recess game to play, how we should line up, to choose who to call on for questions in class, choosing project ideas… For our Famous Missourians project, I plan on using the app to decide who each student is writing about – eliminating the dreaded, “he took my person” or “that’s who I wanted to do.”
+Other ideas include voting for which read aloud is next, which indoor recess game to play, how we should line up, who to call on for questions in class, choosing project ideas… For our Famous Missourians project, I plan on using the app to decide who each student is writing about – eliminating the dreaded, “He took my person,” or “That’s who I wanted to do.”
 The possibilities really are endless!

-The best part is that this app or using a choice wheel can fit into any classroom.
-Instead of now a pencil and paper spinner or picking sticks the app stores all the information for you.
+The best part is that this app, or using a choice wheel, can fit into any classroom.
+Instead of a pencil-and-paper spinner or picking sticks, the app stores all the information for you.

 I’m Amber from SSSTeaching.
-I am a newly 4th grade teacher navigating the waters after having moved from Kindergarten last year.
-I absolutely love technology and am always looking for ways to incorporate it in my classroom as well as get it in the hands of my students!
-I have some great Tech themed resources in my store that you can check out or visit my blog for upper elementary ideas.
+I am a newly-4th grade teacher navigating the waters after having moved from Kindergarten last year.
+I absolutely love technology and am always looking for ways to incorporate it in my classroom, as well as to get it in the hands of my students!
+I have some great tech-themed resources in my store that you can check out or visit my blog for upper elementary ideas.